A guide to visiting Malaga, Spain

 Alcazaba of Malaga and Roman Ampitheatre

-If you only have the chance to visit one place in all of Malaga, then it has to be the Alcazaba and Roman Amphitheatre.
-Situated at the foot of the Gibralfaro mountain, both sites offer a fascinating glimpse into the city’s ancient history.
+If you only have the chance to visit one place in Malaga, then it has to be the Alcazaba of Málaga and the Roman Theatre of Málaga.
+Situated at the foot of Mount Gibralfaro, these two historic sites offer a fascinating glimpse into the city’s ancient history.

-Start by visiting the Roman Amphitheatre, which you can see at street level or near the entrance of the Alcazaba.
-Dating as far back as the first century BC, this is one of the oldest monuments in Malaga and it was only discovered back in 1951.
-You can learn all about the site at the visitor centre, which is free to visit, and see artifacts uncovered during the restorations.
-If you proceed up a flight of stairs near the visitor centre, you can get a photo with the popular ‘MALAGA’ sign overlooking the amphitheatre.
+Start by visiting the Roman Amphitheatre, which you can see from street level or from the entrance to the Alcazaba above.
+Dating as far back as the 1st century BC, this is one of the oldest monuments in Malaga.
+Interestingly, it was only discovered in 1951 during construction work in the area!
+You can learn more about this site at the nearby visitor centre, which is free to visit.
+Inside you’ll find information about the history of the theatre, as well as artefacts uncovered during the restoration work.
+If you proceed up a flight of stairs near the visitor centre, you can get a photo with the popular “MALAGA” sign overlooking the amphitheatre too.

-The Alcazaba (meaning fortified palace), was constructed by the Muslims during their occupation of the Iberian Peninsula during the Middle Ages.
-This truly is a remarkable display of Moorish architecture which has stood the test of time.
-Inside the walls you will find two sections: the fortress with its maze of narrow corridors and cobbled floors, and the palace with its beautiful patios, landscaped gardens, fountains and breathtaking views of the city.
-You will also find Roman columns and marble used from the amphitheatre ruins below within the Moorish walls, making the Alcazaba truly a one of a kind.
+Moving on to the Alcazaba of Malaga, meaning “fortified palace”, this was constructed by the Muslims during their occupation of the Iberian Peninsula in the Middle Ages.
+Inside the walls you will find two main sections: the fortress, with its maze of narrow corridors and cobbled floors, and the palace, with its beautiful patios, landscaped gardens, fountains and breathtaking views across the city.
+One of the most fascinating details is that you will also see Roman columns and marble reused from the amphitheatre ruins below within the Moorish walls, making the Alcazaba truly one of Malaga’s most unique historic sites.

-TOP TIP: There is a fee to enter the Alcazaba and I would recommend buying a combined ticket with the Castillo de Gibralfaro (more information to follow), which is directly above the site.
-Tickets can be bought at the entrance to the Alcazaba and you can buy a guided tour ticket in advance click here I would allow at least 90 minutes to explore the Alcazaba and then follow this with a visit the Castillo de Gibralfaro.
+There is a fee to enter the Alcazaba, and I would recommend purchasing a combined ticket that also includes entry to the nearby Castillo de Gibralfaro, which sits directly above the site.
+Tickets can be purchased at the entrance to the Alcazaba or online in advance, and guided tours are also available to book in advance.
+I would allow at least 90 minutes to explore the Alcazaba before continuing up to the Castillo de Gibralfaro.

 Castillo de Gibralfaro